jannebor/plant_range_estimates/README.md

 ## Native range estimates for red-listed vascular plant species

-Distribution data for individual species (e.g. range maps) are central for understanding both global biodiversity patterns and associated anthropogenic impacts.
+Distribution data for individual species (e.g. range maps) is central for understanding both global biodiversity patterns and associated anthropogenic impacts.
 Our aim is to provide a comprehensive set of spatial data for a large number of, so far unmapped, vascular plant species, supporting the development of future assessments of global biodiversity impacts and distributions.

 ![Range map examples - Maxent predictions transformed into potential binary range maps at different levels of confidence using different cut-off thresholds](demo/slideshow.gif)

-## Data
+### Dataset

-The dataset consists of native regions retrieved from [Plants of the World online](http://plantsoftheworldonline.org/) for 47,675 species, density of available native occurrence records from [GBIF](https://www.gbif.org/) for 30,906 species, and standardized, large-scale [Maxent](https://biodiversityinformatics.amnh.org/open_source/maxent/) range estimates for 27,208 species, highlighting environmentally suitable areas within species' native regions.
-The data can be explored here: [https://plant-ranges.indecol.no/](https://plant-ranges.indecol.no/).
-Maxent models are available as R objects upon request.
+The dataset consists of native regions for 47,675 species retrieved from [Plants of the World online](http://plantsoftheworldonline.org/), density of available native occurrence records for 30,906 species retrieved from [GBIF](https://www.gbif.org/), and standardized, large-scale [Maxent](https://biodiversityinformatics.amnh.org/open_source/maxent/) range estimates for 27,208 species, highlighting environmentally suitable areas within species' native regions.
+The data can be explored using our  [data explorer](https://plant-ranges.indecol.no/).

-### Maxent Predictions

 The full dataset can be downloaded [here](https://www.dropbox.com/sh/meeb6ru84778k94/AADrdCleHeMujip60C7EuMH1a?dl=1) at 30 arc minutes spatial resolution (approx. 56 km at the equator).